-5 Ways to Have a Dog-Friendly Halloween
+5 Ways to Have a Halloween Your Dog Will Fondly Remember

 Dr. Katherine Houpt, VMD, PhD, professor emeritus of behavior medicine at the Cornell University College of Veterinary Medicine, and Dr. Leni Kaplan, clinician with the Cornell Hospital for Animals, share some tips on how to ensure your pets have a safe and stress-free Halloween.

-1. Choose Comfortable Dog Costumes
+Choose Comfortable Dog Costumes

-“Another method is to pair a tiny, but delicious snack with the placement of the costume.”
-Dr. Kaplan agrees, adding, “Make sure costumes are the appropriate size and fit for your pet.
+“Another method is to pair a tiny — but delicious — snack with the placement of the costume.”
+Dr. Kaplan agrees: “Make sure costumes are the appropriate size and fit for your pet.
 A costume that is too tight will be constricting and uncomfortable, and a costume that is too loose may rub and cause skin irritation.
 In either case, your pet may have difficulty moving around and will not enjoy their experience.”

-2. Sit Out Trick-or-Treating
+Sit Out Trick-or-Treating

 “Dogs who are normally fine in crowds may be scared or spooked, and may act aggressively or out of character.
 If you do take your pet trick-or-treating, be sure to dress your pet in brightly colored and reflective clothing so they are easy to see at night, and keep them on leash at all times.”
-Dr. Houpt adds, “Only take your dog out if they have never had a problem with strangers and is restrained on an eight-foot leash, not a retractable or ‘flexi’ leash.
+Dr. Houpt adds: “Only take your dog out if they have never had a problem with strangers and is restrained on an 8-foot leash, not a retractable or ‘flexi’ leash.
 Dogs are most likely to react to ghost costumes because the outline of the human is missing.”

 Keep Candy Out of Reach

 While Halloween candy is fun for humans, consider it a trick — not treat — for your dog.
-Dr Kaplan warns, “Candy and human snacks can lead to vomiting, diarrhea, dehydration, and in some circumstances pancreatitis, a serious illness which may require hospitalization.
-Restrict access to foods toxic to dogs such as chocolate, coffee, caffeine, macadamia nuts, grapes, raisins, and any food containing xylitol or psychoactive cannabinoids such as marijuana.”
-However, “pumpkin is safe for pets to eat as long as it is not moldy.
+Dr Kaplan warns: “Candy and human snacks can lead to vomiting, diarrhea, dehydration, and in some circumstances pancreatitis, a serious illness which may require hospitalization.
+Restrict access to foods toxic to dogsopens in a new tab such as chocolate, coffee, caffeine, macadamia nuts, grapes, raisins, and any food containing xylitol or psychoactive cannabinoids such as marijuana.”
+However, she says, “pumpkin is safe for pets to eat as long as it is not moldy.
 If your pet eats moldy pumpkin, contact a veterinarian immediately.”

-4. Don’t Let Your Pup Be a Party Animal
+Don’t Let Your Pup Be a Party Animal

 Use LED to Light Jack-o-Lanterns